 After our nature walk in Bigodi Swamp, we embarked on another long drive from Kibale Forest Camp to Queen Elizabeth National Park.
 Geoffrey opted to take a scenic shortcut to avoid back-tracking through Fort Portal.
 We nearly regretted that decision as the road got muddier and muddier due to heavy rains in the vicinity the previous evening.
 As we drove on, various locals shook their heads and spoke to Geoffrey in the local language.
 They seemed to be saying "you should turn back".
 However, Geoffrey pressed fearlessly on.

 After fishtailing back and forth up a steep stretch of road, we were dismayed to see that a truck had jack-knifed and was currently blocking our path.
 Geoffrey carefully picked his way through the mud on foot to see what was up.
 Fortunately, within 15 minutes, the truck was cleared from the road and we made it, just barely, over the ridge.
 I was so thankful when we finally reemerged onto a tarmac (paved) road.
 Such an adventure!
-We were super-grateful to have Geoffrey's expert driving skills at our disposal.
+We were super-grateful to have Geoffrey's expert driving skills at our disposal on our Uganda road trip.

 We arrived in Queen Elizabeth National Park in the late afternoon.
 We picked up Ruth, a guide who works for the Uganda Wildlife Authority, popped the top of our vehicle and set out to discover the wonders of the park.
 We spotted Ugandan kob in abundance.